moking55/moking55/README.md

 I'm a passionate Computer Science Student currently studying at Maejo University.
 I have always been interested in technology and how it can be used to solve problems and improve people's lives.
 Apart from that, I am also a big fan of gaming, and I love to spend my free time playing video games or messing around with people on the internet.

 ## A Little More About Me
-My pen name is Codename_T, and I'm just a simple 20-year-old from Thailand.
+My pen name is Codename_T, and I'm from Thailand.
 I enjoy sitting immersed in front of the screen and focus on my code in my free time.
 Programming is not only a hobby for me but a way of life.
 I love to learn and explore new technologies and always try to improve my skills.

 While I consider myself a kind person, I do have a salty side.
 I apologize in advance if I ever come across that way.
 It's just my passion for what I do that sometimes gets the better of me.